Skip to main content

 Presentation: "Are Black Women Safe Giving Birth: The Hard Truth of How Racism and Discrimination Perpetuate Disparities in Maternal Mortality"

-The day will also feature a panel of area experts on maternal and child health and a performance from Pillsbury House Theatre's interactive theater ensemble "Breaking Ice."
+The day also featured a panel of area experts on maternal and child health and a performance from Pillsbury House Theatre's interactive theater ensemble "Breaking Ice."

 About Dr. Applyrs